Psaki insists Biden not pushing critical race theory, says curriculum left to local schools

 "It was an error in a lengthy document to include this citation," she said, repeating DOE's statement. "[It] does not represent the administration's view and we don't endorse the recommendations of this group.
 And I believe it's been removed or is in the process of being removed."

+A Fox News review of the document found 182 links embedded in the body of the text and 74 footnotes at the end, far fewer than the "thousands" Psaki referenced.

-The citation has been removed as of Thursday afternoon.
+The controversial citation, which was on page nine of the handbook, has been removed as of Thursday afternoon.

 "But we are close to schools reopening," Doocy fired back.
 "Is there any concern, if you don't endorse this material that was in their citation or not, that it's in lesson plans?"